 Alternative Street Art in All Shapes and Forms

 Art in the street is enlightening, it breaks the dormancy of routine.
-It exists for free, stating the existence of it self and from all around it.
+It exists for free, stating the existence of itself and from all around it.
 Art cannot be constrained to galleries.
 It needs to be in the street, happening to people.
 Transforming their eyes, their vision, so they can become – in their own way – artists too.
-Street art comes out of this surprise box that is the world, not to say ‘I am here’ but to tell ‘you are here’ too.
+Street art comes out of this surprise box that is the world, not to say ‘I am here but to tell ‘you are here too.
 Here are some examples of happenings bringing streets to life.

 The French artist Clement Briend creates light projections onto buildings and nature, blending in the same space two different realities.
-It is the projection of an idea without extracting the nature of the object upon he projects, creating this multi-dimensional feeling into his installations.
+It is the projection of an idea without extracting the nature of the object upon the projects, creating this multi-dimensional feeling into his installations.
 “Cambodian Trees” is a great example of this effect, achieved by digitally project sculptural representations of deities and spirits overlaid on trees.
-It works out as a beautiful surprise, as the figures reveal themselves at night, taking the shape of nature, as if the gods have just awakened.
+It works out as a beautiful surprise, as the figures reveal themselves at night, taking the shape of nature as if the gods have just awakened.

-In a hot summer, where shadows give comfort and relief, a creative mind colored the sky and created spectrums to cool down and brighten up the street of Águeda, in Portugal.
+In hot summer, where shadows give comfort and relief, a creative mind colored the sky and created spectrums to cool down and brighten up the street of Águeda, in Portugal.
 The result was a stunning canopy of umbrellas, like a shadow rainbow, suspended over the steaming hot streets to shade the public walkway.
 Very little is known about the mind behind the installation, but the Umbrella Sky Project was created by a production company ‘Sextafeira Produções’ to promote the local business and the historical region through an innovative and low-cost concept.

-Every so often we are confronted with pieces of Graffiti that blows our minds away.
+Every so often we are confronted with pieces of Graffiti that blow our minds away.
 You can find great examples here and check out the profiles we chose for you.
 And then there is the 3D Pavement Art, something that brings optical illusion to a new level.
 Joe Hill and Eduardo Relero are brilliant examples of works that make our body respond, no matter how distracted or indifferent to art one can be.

 Enjoy art, enjoy life, and feel free to share any art that made your chin drop and your soul fly!